How to create an organized home office?

 How do you declutter an office?

-So many things accumulate in an office just because we're not sure immediately if they need to be kept.
+So many things accumulate in an office space just because we're not sure immediately if they need to be kept.
 They are left on the desktop while we figure out if they're needed, but by that time they're buried under other things and never get disposed of.

 Take a few minutes once a week to evaluate everything and throw out or file everything that is no longer needed or is out of date.
 The same goes for that jammed stapler or that bent three-ring binder; if you can't repair them, toss them.